-10. Short Story with Moral about- “Birbal The Just”
+13) Short Story with Moral about- “Birbal The Just”

 The next day Birbal came to the court along with a poor Brahmin who had no money left.
 His family was starving.
 Birbal told the king that the Brahmin was ready to do anything for the sake of money.

 The king told the Brahmin that if he would stand in the nearly frozen pond without any clothes for the whole night, he may get a reward.
 The poor Brahmin had no choice.

 The king asked “Tell me Oh poor Brahmin!
 How could you withstand all that cold along the night and still be alive” The innocent Brahmin replied “I could see a faintly glowing light a kilometer away and I withstood with that ray of light” Akbar got angry and refused to pay the Brahmin his reward saying that he had absorbed the warmth from the faint light and withstood the cold which will be considered as cheating.

 The poor Brahmin could not argue with him and so returned disappointed and bare-handed.
-Birbal tried explaining the king but the king was angry and stubborn hence, in no mood to listen.
+Birbal tried explaining to the king but the king was angry and stubborn hence, in no mood to listen.

-What is wrong with you Birbal” Birbal, cooking the khichdi and with a grin in his face replied “Oh my great King of Hindustan!
-When it is possible for a person to receive warmth from a light that is a kilo meter away, then this khichdi should be cooked very easily as its just one meter” Akbar understood the mistake he made.
+What is wrong with you Birbal” Birbal, cooking the khichdi and with a grin on his face replied “Oh my great King of Hindustan!
+When it is possible for a person to receive warmth from a light that is a kilometer away, then this khichdi should be cooked very easily as it’s just one meter” Akbar understood the mistake he made.

 Therefore, the Moral of the story is: Sometimes hasty decisions results in injustice.

-11) The Foolish Goat’s – “Short Story” with Morale
+14) The Foolish Goat’s – “Short Story” with Morale

 He tried his best to come out but all in vain.
 So, he had no other alternative but to wait for someone there till the next morning.

 The next day, a goat came that way.
 She peeped into the well and saw the fox there.
-The goat asked “Is that you Mr. Fox?
+The goat asked “Is that, you Mr. Fox?
 What are you doing down there all by yourself?”
 The silly fox replied, ”I came here to drink water.
 I heard from somewhere that this well has the best water with the sweetest taste and I was not wrong.
 Come and see for yourself”.

 You stand on your hind legs, I’ll climb on your head and get out.
-In return I will also help you climb out of this well”.
-The goat was very innocent and believed in all the made up shrewdness of the fox and did as the fox said to help him get out of the well.
+In return, I will also help you climb out of this well”.
+The goat was very innocent and believed in all the made-up shrewdness of the fox and did as the fox said to help him get out of the well.

 Moral of the story: Look before you leap